Bernard Erhard: Career

 He served as the referee on the medieval-themed television game show Knights and Warriors, under the moniker LORD ("Lord Of the Rules and Discipline").

 He also worked as a voice actor in many children's cartoons.
-Among his roles were Cy-Kill in Challenge of the GoBots, King Morpheus in Little Nemo: Adventures in Slumberland, Cryotek in Visionaries: Knights of the Magical Light and one of the wolves in Rover Dangerfield.
+Among his roles were Cy-Kill in Challenge of the GoBots, Time Slime in The 13 Ghosts of Scooby-Doo, King Morpheus in Little Nemo: Adventures in Slumberland, Cryotek in Visionaries: Knights of the Magical Light and one of the wolves in Rover Dangerfield.